tristantao/kaggle_survivor/writeup.md

 ```

 Now that we have a series of standardized titles, we calculate the average age of each title.
 We replace the missing ages with their respective title-group average.
 This means that if we have a missing age entry for a man named Mr.Bond, we substitute his age for the *average* age for all passenger with the title Mr. Similarly for *Master*, *Miss*, *Mrs*, and *Dr*.
 We then write a for loop that goes through the entire Train data set and checks if the age value is missing and if it is assigns it according to the surname of the observation.
-This code snippet is quite complicated and just copy and paste this for now!
+This code snippet is quite complicated so just copy and paste this for now if it looks too complicated!

 ```R